PaPa31/hm/docs/courses/react-complete-guide/4-lists-and-conditionals/Lessons/4-7-updating-state-immutably.md

   };
 ...
 ```

-What this does are it spreads out the elements in this array into a list of elements which simply then gets added to this array, so that now we have an array, a new array, with the objects from the old array but not the old array itself.

 So this is basically an equivalent to the `slice` approach, use whichever one you prefer, this is the more modern one, and you will see this `spread` operator more often throughout the course.